AlessandroZanotta98/FIFA-project/README.md

 # FIFA-project
-Player role classification in fifa using mixtures
+Fifa Player role classification using mixtures in R